canalplus/rx-player/doc/tutorials/track_selection.md

 `undefined`: you won't receive any `...TracksChange` event if the track is unknown or if there is no content.

+This also means that you won't have any event when the RxPlayer stops or re-load the current content, despite the fact that you don't have any current track in that case.
+Calling the `get...Track` method in those cases will return `undefined`, as it should.
+This has to be considered.

 #### Example